-- X Pick subjects just because your friends are choosing them - there is no guarantee you would end up in the same class - X Don't pick subjects because you like the teacher - or equally because you dislike your current teacher
+- X Pick subjects just because your friends are choosing them there is no guarantee you would end up in the same class - X Don't pick subjects because you like the teacher or equally because you dislike your current teacher

 Once you have made your decision, you need to complete the Sims Online Options form.
+Information on how to do this will be sent to you separately on Classcharts.
+You will need your school email address for the Sims Online Options form.